Andy Hurley: Early life

-Musical career
+Career

 Hurley played in heavy metal and hardcore punk bands including Racetraitor, Killtheslavemaster, Project Rocket, xFor Death or Gloryx, The Kill Pill, and Arma Angelus.
 In 1999, he was a guest drummer on Vegan Reich's "Jihad" EP.

 Hurley joined Fall Out Boy in 2003 after the band's debut mini-LP Fall Out Boy's Evening Out With Your Girlfriend and recorded Take This to Your Grave (2003).
 Hurley had been friends with bassist Pete Wentz since he was 16, and he first filled in on a touring position as drummer for Fall Out Boy before joining the band as full-time drummer.
 Fall Out Boy is the fourth band Hurley has been in with Wentz.
 With Fall Out Boy, Hurley has achieved major commercial success and toured the world.

 Hurley has a record label, Fuck City, which has released music by Misery Signals, Peregrine (led by anarcho-primitivist writer Kevin Tucker), and Auryn.

-During Fall Out Boy's hiatus from 2009–2013, Hurley was the drummer for the heavy metal band The Damned Things, which featured members of Anthrax, Fall Out Boy and Every Time I Die and released debut album Ironiclast.
+During Fall Out Boy's hiatus from 2009 to 2013, Hurley was the drummer for the heavy metal band The Damned Things, which featured members of Anthrax, Fall Out Boy and Every Time I Die and released debut album Ironiclast.
 He has also played in the Milwaukee hardcore band Enabler, which released a full album entitled All Hail The Void in 2012.

 In late 2012, Hurley began playing drums in Milwaukee-based straight edge hardcore band, FocusedXMinds.
 It was rumored that the return of Fall Out Boy would end his time with the band, but Hurley confirmed on Twitter on March 12 that "I am in it for life."